nathanbraun/nathanbraun-com/content/eu-carbon-market.md

 # Permit Prices in the EU Carbon Market
 I got my Masters degree in Applied Economics from Montana State in 2011.
-For my [thesis](http://etd.lib.montana.edu/etd/2011/braun/BraunN1211.pdf) I looked at a minor, surface-level puzzle related to permit prices in the EU carbon market.
+For my [thesis](http://etd.lib.montana.edu/etd/2011/braun/BraunN1211.pdf) I looked at a minor, surface-level puzzle related to permit prices in the European Union carbon market.

 Some background: